 Although the Indian flora undoubtedly belongs to the Palaeotropics, it has many peculiarities peculiar to itself.
 The reason for this is the certain isolation of the subcontinent due to the shielding effect of the mountain ranges in the north, the long coastline in the south and the arid regions in the northwest.
 Nevertheless, distinct Holarctic influences are found, completely dominating the higher elevations of the north.
 Isolated elements of Gondwanaland (e.g. the Podocarpaceae) indicate the former land connection to Africa, Antarctica and Australia.
 The relative isolation, which allowed immigration of new species only slowly and predominantly from the north-eastern flanks, resulted in numerous endemic genera and species via radiation from existing clades.
-Again, some species just reach across the Afghan border in the subtropical thorn savannas of the Khost basin and in Nangrahar.
+Again, some species just reach across the Afghan border in the subtropical thorn savannahs of the Khost basin and in Nangarhar.

 Champion & Seth (1968) classify the vegetation of the Indian subcontinent on the basis of the dominant woody vegetation types.
 The respective vegetation type depends primarily on the total amount of local precipitation, its seasonal distribution and the relationship between precipitation and evapotranspiration.